 As the Sustainability Director for the Blue Lake Rancheria, Jana has helped establish the Tribe’s community resilience and energy strategy, and has implemented an array of policies and projects to reduce the Tribe’s carbon footprint, reduce and levelize costs of energy, and improve emergency preparedness.
 Jana has managed over $15 million in projects in energy efficiency, renewable energy, green fuels, supply chain efficiency, energy and building efficiency, recycling, energy/water nexus, biodiesel manufacturing, solar PV power, battery storage, demand response, electric vehicle infrastructure, and the current low-carbon, community-scale microgrid.
 She is leading a community-wide climate adaptation plan + vulnerability assessments for the Tribe, and is developing economic and employment opportunities which apply low-carbon solutions to climate adaptation and emergency preparedness sectors.
 As an appointee to the U.S. Department of Energy, Office of Indian Energy’s National Working Group, and through other committees and outreach, she works with dozens of tribal nations and federal, state, and local stakeholders on energy and sustainability policies.

-Nuin-Tara Key is Resilience Program Manager with the Governor's Office of Planning and Research where she manages the Integrated Climate Adaptation and Resiliency Program.
-ICARP serves to better align state and local adaptation and resilience efforts, with an eye towards supporting local implementation.
-In this role, Nuin-Tara chairs the ICARP Technical Advisory Council and oversees the development of the Adaptation Clearinghouse, an online resource that supports a community of adaptation and resilience practice throughout California.
+Nuin-Tara Key is Deputy Director for Climate Resilience at OPR.
+Nuin-Tara chairs the Advisory Council for the Integrated Climate Adaptation and Resiliency Program and oversees the development of the Adaptation Clearinghouse, an online resource that supports a community of adaptation and resilience practice throughout California.
 Prior to joining OPR, Nuin-Tara co-founded an international initiative on community-based climate action and has worked in the public, private, and non-profit sectors on sustainable urban and regional planning and policy, with a focus on social equity and climate change.
 Nuin-Tara has a Master of Urban and Regional Planning from Portland State University and a BA from Lewis and Clark College.

 David Loya, Arcata Community Development Director, has a diverse background in biology; housing and economic development policy and implementation; urban planning, including current and long-range planning; and climate adaptation planning.
 Mr. Loya currently oversees the long-range planning updates to the Local Coastal Plan, including the sea level rise adaptation and measured retreat policies for the City of Arcata.
 Through this work, he has helped develop sea level rise adaptation policy in Humboldt Bay, arguably one of the most dynamic sea level areas in the state.
 Mr. Loya’s approach to sea level rise adaptation places emphasis on integrating science, economic policy, and regional stakeholder collaboration.
 He has broad experience with a diverse group of landowners and land managers, regional city and county planners, engineers and scientists, and the public.